ncar-xdev/jupyter-forward/docs/source/examples.md

 ## Launching Jupyter Lab on a Remote Host's Login Node

-For instance, here is how to start a jupyter lab server running one of of Casper's login nodes:
+For instance, here is how to start a jupyter lab server running on a login node of a remote host:

 ```bash
 ❯ jupyter-forward username@supersystem.univ.edu